What does it mean to be selected for Verification?

-To get a hard copy of your tax transcript, contact the IRS directly at 1-800- 908-9946 to request a copy of your Federal tax transcript be faxed or mailed to you at no charge.
-You may also visit the IRS web-site at http://www.irs.gov and submit a request on-line.
-Note, you can only order a transcript on-line to be mailed to you if you are still at the same address where you filed your return.
-If you have moved, you will need to contact the IRS by phone or by completing a form 4506-T and submitting it by mail.
+You may also contact the IRS directly by phone at 1-800- 908-9946 to request a copy of your Federal tax transcript be faxed or mailed to you.
+Note, you can only order a transcript to be mailed to you if you are still at the same address where you filed your return.

 Will I still get my financial aid if I have been selected for Verification?